amihsan/quiz-app/README.md

 - In **Route 53**, create a new **A record** to route traffic to CloudFront.
 - Set the **Alias** to point to your CloudFront distribution's DNS name.

-#### 6. CI/CD Deployment:
+#### 6. CI/CD Deployment

-- Just enable the ci-cd-docker-aws-ec2.yml workflow.
-Not need lets-encrypt-ssl.yml workflow for this set up.
-- Now, every time you push changes to the main branch, the GitHub Actions workflow will automatically trigger the deployment.
+- Enable the `ci-cd-docker-aws-ec2.yml` workflow to trigger automatic deployments when pushing changes to the main branch.
+There is no need for the `lets-encrypt-ssl.yml` workflow in this setup.

-#### 7. Test the Deployment:
+#### 7. Test the Deployment

-- After everything is set up, visit your domain to ensure traffic flows correctly through CloudFront, the Load Balancer, and your EC2 instance.
+- After the setup is complete, visit your domain to verify that traffic is routed correctly through CloudFront, the Load Balancer, and your EC2 instance.

+---

+This setup ensures a secure, scalable, and automated deployment pipeline for your application on AWS.
+With CloudFront and ACM, you can deliver content securely with SSL/TLS, while Route 53 routes traffic to your CloudFront distribution, providing a robust infrastructure for production environments.

 ## 🖥️ Local Deployment with Kubernetes and Minikube